Drug-Free School & Workplace Program

 Staff and faculty who enroll in a formal treatment program may request rehabilitation leave on a full-time or part-time basis for periods up to ninety days.
 As with any other sick leave, the leave may include a combination of sick time, vacation time, and leave without pay.

 Leave will not be granted where termination for prior acts is warranted.
-Faculty requests for rehabilitation leave may be handled directly with the Academic Affairs Office or with the assistance of the Human Resources director.
+Faculty requests for rehabilitation leave may be handled directly with the Academic Affairs Office or with the assistance of the vice president of Human Resources.